Gabo-araya/sgsi_ext/ansible/Readme.md

 ## Logs

 If you are not familiar with docker-compose:
-- Run `docker-compose logs django` to see the output of the `django` container
+- Run `docker compose logs django` to see the output of the `django` container
 - Add `-f` after `logs` to wait for new messages
 - Add `-t` after `logs` if you want extra timestamps